 But it turns out that the first rendering of what we now call the Mandelbrot set wasn’t produced by Benoit Mandelbrot, but by Brooks & Matelski a year or two earlier:

-What I’ve tried to do — and come close, but not actually managed to exactly replicate — is create period-appropriate code to reproduce that graphic.
+What I’ve done – and mostly thanks to tweaks by commenter nobody below – is create period-appropriate code to reproduce that graphic.
 Since the paper was presented in 1978, there’s a fair chance that the authors had access to a machine running FORTRAN-77 or a near equivalent.
 FORTRAN’s particularly good for this:

 - it has a built-in COMPLEX type that extends regular mathematical functions;